 When you make a legal error, it is useful to note it on the Micro Review outline.
 Keep in mind that annotating an outline with your legal errors is extremely useful.
 It is “active learning” that reinforces new knowledge.
 The idea is to waste as little time as possible on reviewing stuff you don’t know.
-Instead you want to learn new material and place it in the proper context.
+Instead, you want to learn new material and place it in the proper context.

 Here is the video seminar with the essay approach and a discussion of each of the fact patterns.
 Remember that if you click on the playlist button in the upper-left corner you can skip around within the seminar.
-If you want some personal coaching on the bar exam, tutorial services are available.

 Here is a list of the videos that make up the seminar: